harvardinformatics/healthy-habits/healthy_habits_day3.md

 ✓ Pushed commits to https://github.com/microlei/test-repo.git
 ```

-If you want another way to add a remote from an existing repo, you can follow the instructions on the [GitHub help pages](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git).
+If you want another way to add a remote from an existing repo, you can follow the instructions on the [GitHub help pages :octicons-link-external-24:](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git){:target="_blank"}.

 # Navigating your git history